Kaiser Chiefs: Duck (2018–2021)

 The band signed with their original label Polydor Records for their seventh studio album, Duck, which released on 26 July 2019.
 For the album the band reunited with Ben H. Allen, the producer who worked on the band's 2014 album Education, Education, Education & War.
 The album was preceded by a UK tour in January and February, including concerts at London's O2 Academy Brixton and O2 Academy Birmingham, where several new songs from the album were premiered.
 The band also played a homecoming show at Elland Road in Leeds on 8 June 2019, which was also to celebrate 100 years of Leeds United.

 The first single from the album, "Record Collection", was released on 23 May 2019, with "People Know How To Love One Another" released as a second single on 6 June 2019.
 "Golden Oldies" was released as the third single in October 2019.
 The album entered at number three in the UK album charts.
 Duck was later toured around arenas in the UK and Europe in early 2020, with all further touring cancelled due to the COVID-19 pandemic.

 Kaiser Chiefs' Easy Eighth Album (2022–present)

 In October 2022, the band announced the single "How 2 Dance", the first for V2 Records, which was released on 4 November.
 The song is part of their eighth album, Kaiser Chiefs' Easy Eighth Album, produced by Nile Rodgers and Amir Amor.
 The second single, "Jealousy", was released on 11 April 2023.
 The third single, "Feeling Alright", was released on 25 October 2023.
 The album was released on March 1, 2024.
+On 31 May 2025, during the band's 20th anniversary tour for Employment at Newsham Park, former drummer Nick Hodgson reunited with the band for a one-off performance of "Oh My God" as a co-guitarist and co-vocalist, with the band performing as a six-piece, Hodgson's first performance with the band in thirteen years.